Tom Waits in a cowboy hat: five musicians who were born to be in Westerns

 Bob Dylan has spent a fair few hours on film, mostly playing himself.
 But when you read the name Sam Peckinpah you know you are getting a proper Western.
 Like Heaven’s Gate, Pat Garrett and Billy the Kid was plagued with problems – and Dylan has been more feted for his brilliant soundtrack album of the same title than for his acting (co-star Kristofferson’s performance as The Kid was generally better received).
 Watch the movie if you fancy it, but do yourself a favour and get to know the album which features the classic Knocking on Heaven’s Door.

 So Waits is joining a pretty star-studded array of musicians who have donned cowboy hats and boots – and whether they are wielding six-shooters or guitars, there seems to be something about the Western that has drawn in some of music’s biggest names.
-The likes of Elvis Presley and Nelson deserve honourable mntions, but we all have our favourites, and these are mine.
+The likes of Elvis Presley and Nelson deserve honourable mentions, but we all have our favourites, and these are mine.

 Martin Hall, Senior Lecturer, York St John University